Historic Nameless Cemetery

 The Gray Homestead

-The Gray homestead, relocated to the Nameless School site in 2024
+The Gray homestead dog-trot, relocated to the Nameless School site in 2024

 In 2023, Paula Fiedler discovered the original 1873 Gray homestead near the Travisso subdivision.
 The cedar dog-run style house (two rooms separated by a central open area) was relocated in October 2024 across Nameless Road to the historic school site.
 Travisso developer Taylor Morrison donated $15,000 for the move.